nodejs/node-addon-api/doc/async_progress_worker.md

 # AsyncProgressWorker

-`Napi::AsyncProgressWorker` is an abstract class, which implements `Napi::AsyncWorker` while extending `Napi::AsyncWorker` internally with `Napi::ThreadSafeFunction` for moving work progress reports from worker thread(s) to event loop threads.
+`Napi::AsyncProgressWorker` is an abstract class which implements `Napi::AsyncWorker` while extending `Napi::AsyncWorker` internally with `Napi::ThreadSafeFunction` for moving work progress reports from worker thread(s) to event loop threads.